Retropikzel/compile-scheme/README.md

               Either of these environment variables must be set.
 Set either to the  name of the implementation as specified in the support list.
               This differs from SRFI-138 as the SRFI excepts a path.

+       COMPILE_SCHEME_DEBUG

+              Another way in addition to --debug to turn on debug output.

 STANDARDS
        SRFI    138:    Compiling    Scheme     programs     to     executables.